shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

-Q: what for is bat?
+Q: what from is bat?
 A: it's coming from windows...

 * * *